Ami3466/ai-live-terminal-bridge/.prompts/README.md

-# Prompt Files for AI Terminal Bridge
+# Prompt Files for AI Live Log Bridge

 ⚠️ **Note:** These files are only needed for **CLI Mode**.
 If you're using **MCP Mode** (recommended), you don't need these files at all!